Understanding & Caring For 4C Hair

 Step 3: Minimal manipulation

 Many people erroneously believe that because 4C hair has a crinkly texture and can feel wiry or coarse, that it's tough and can be handled roughly.
 It's time to put that myth to rest.
 In reality, 4C hair is the most fragile and delicate of hair textures, breaking easily from rough combing, high traction hair styles and harsh chemical treatments.
 A lack of moisture can also cause it to become brittle.
 All of these factors can lead to hair that's perpetually dry, dull and short despite growing at a regular and consistent rate.
 4C hair should be handled gently and minimally manipulated at all times.
-This texture is its healthiest when its optimally moisturized, minimally handled and kept in protective styles like 2 strand twists, flat twists, loose plaits and locs most of the time.
-Type 4 hair in general grows at an average rate of 4 inches per year so if it's kept moisturized and infrequently styled, after 5 years, it should be healthy, strong and at least 20 inches long.
-Soft, lush 4C hair is easily attainable for just about everyone with the proper care.
+This texture is its healthiest when its optimally moisturized, minimally handled and kept in protective styles like 2 strand twists, flat twists, low tension braids or plaits and locs most of the time.
+Type 4 hair generally grows at an average rate of 4 inches per year so if it's kept moisturized and infrequently handled, you can expect to achieve 20 additional inches in 5 years.
+Long, healthy 4C hair is easily attainable for just about everyone with the proper care.

 Step 4: Stick to this routine and your hair will flourish